Розуміння медичних тестів і результатів тестів

 For a numerical illustration, consider the previously described case of a possible acute myocardial infarction (MI) in which the balance between risk and benefit determined a treatment threshold of 25%.
 When the probability of MI exceeds 25%, thrombolytic therapy is given.
 When should a rapid echocardiogram be done before giving thrombolytic therapy?
 Assume a hypothetical sensitivity of 60% and a specificity of 70% for echocardiography in diagnosing an MI; these percentages correspond to an LR+ of 60/(100 70) = 2 and an LR- of (100 60)/70 = 0.57.

-Номограма Фагана використовується для визначення необхідності тесту
+Номограма Фагана, що використовується для визначення необхідності тестування

-In this example, a patient is assumed to have a treatment threshold (TT) of 25% for acute MI.
+In this example, a patient is assumed to have a treatment threshold (TT) of 25% for acute myocardial infarction (MI).
 When the probability of MI exceeds 25%, thrombolytic therapy is given.
 Clinicians can use the Fagan nomogram to determine when rapid echocardiography should be done before giving thrombolytic therapy.
 Assuming that echocardiography has a hypothetical sensitivity of 60% and a specificity of 70% for a new MI, these percentages correspond to a likelihood ratio (LR) of a positive test result (LR+) of 60/(100 70) = 2.
-A line connecting a 25% TT on the post-test probability line with LR+ (2.0) on the middle LR line intersects a pre-test probability of about 0.14.
+A line connecting a 25% TT on the post-test probability line with LR+ (2.0) on the middle LR line intersects a pre-test probability of approximately 0.14.
 A positive test result in a patient with a pre-test probability of < 14% still results in a post-test probability of less than the TT.

 Adapted from Fagan TJ.
 Letter: Nomogram for Bayes theorem.
 New England Journal of Medicine 293:257, 1975.